Wildlife Care Committee

 See Tips for Researchers for more information on how to design studies that will reduce impacts on handled wildlife.

-If your research entails handling wildlife you must apply for a special permit from the Wildlfe Care Committee as well as applying for a Wildlife Research Permit.
+If your research involves handling wildlife, you must apply for approval from the Wildlife Care Committee as well as applying for a Wildlife Research Permit.

 - Apply for a Wildlife Research Permit before applying for a permit to handle wildlife.

-- Submit a Wildlife Handling Report once your research is completed, by mail, fax or email.
+- Submit a Wildlife Handling approval once your research is completed, by mail, fax or email.

-- Keep the protocol, provided by the Wildlfe Care Committee) for five years.
+- Keep the protocol (provided by the Wildlife Care Committee) for five years.

 The members of the WCC will review and assess all Applications to Handle Wildlife within 14 working days of receiving the application.